-- complete our use of Spotlight, our data analytics software, in our journals testing to interrogate 100% of journals posted across the Scheme.
-This uses intelligent algorithms that identify higher risk and unusual items; - review the accounting estimates for bias, that could result in material misstatement due to fraud, including whether any differences between estimates best supported by evidence and those in the financial statements, even if individually reasonable, indicated a possible bias on the part of management; - substantively test the appropriateness of journal entries recorded in the general ledger and other adjustments made in the preparation of the financial statements.
-As part of our work in this area, we perform an analysis of journal entries which enabled us to focus on journals meeting specific predetermined parameters determined during our audit planning; and - test the design and implementation of key controls in place around journal entries and key management estimates.
+- made inquiries of individuals involved in the financial reporting process about inappropriate or unusual activity relating to the processing of journal entries and other adjustments; - ensured that there is an appropriate level of segregation of duties over processing journal entries to the financial statements throughout the year; - tested the design and implementation of controls around the investment and disinvestment of cash during the year; - performed a retrospective review of accounting estimates to assess the historic accuracy of management's estimates; - completed our use of Spotlight, our data analytics software, in our journals testing to interrogate 100% of journals posted across the Scheme.
+This uses intelligent algorithms that identify higher risk and unusual items; - reviewed the accounting estimates for bias, that could result in material misstatement due to fraud, including whether any differences between estimates best supported by evidence and those in the financial statements, even if individually reasonable, indicated a possible bias on the part of management; - substantively tested the appropriateness of journal entries recorded in the general ledger and other adjustments made in the preparation of the financial statements.
+As part of our work in this area, we perform an analysis of journal entries which enabled us to focus on journals meeting specific predetermined parameters determined during our audit planning; and - tested the design and implementation of key controls in place around journal entries and key management estimates.